 To TGbf Editor: Please modify the following text from P190L56.

-A STA in which both dot11WLANSensingImplemented and dot11SBPImplemented are true shall set the SBP field of the Extended Capabilities element to 1.
+A STA in which both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true shall set the SBP field of the Extended Capabilities element to 1.

-A STA in which dot11SBPImplemented is false shall set the SBP field of the Extended Capabilities element to 0.
+A STA in which dot11SBPImplemented is equal to false shall set the SBP field of the Extended Capabilities element to 0.

-A non-AP STA may act as SBP initiator when both dot11WLANSensingImplemented and dot11SBPImplemented are true.
+A non-AP STA may act as SBP initiator when both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true.

-An AP may act as SBP responder when both dot11WLANSensingImplemented and dot11SBPImplemented are true.
+An AP may act as SBP responder when both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true.

 To TGbf Editor: Please add the following text to P191L3.

+The non-AP STA that acts as SBP initiator may be associated with the AP that acts as SBP responder.

 CID 2108, 2211